 Undergoing any surgical procedure can be scary, but most people find comfort in believing that their medical care providers are skilled professionals, and nothing terrible will happen.
 All patients believe that the surgical team used for their procedure will adhere to the “Standards of Care” set by the medical profession when performing surgery.

 Sadly, there are times when preventable injuries occur during surgery.
 These injuries can lead to severe, if not life-threatening conditions, and sometimes even death.
-Surgical injuries are often a result of medical malpractice and can occur during preoperative, intraoperative, or postoperative stages.
+Surgical injuries are often a result of medical malpractice and can occur during preoperative, intra-operative, or postoperative stages.
 Click here to read more about personal injury law.

 Before you are cleared for a surgical procedure, two things should occur before given the “all clear.”
 You should have an in-depth discussion with your physician about the surgery risks, and you should have the appropriate preoperative testing completed.